d3kryption/narrative-documentation/docs/pro/dialogue/index.md

 :::note

-If you want to use the default username, leave this blank and it will load the platform name (steam username, PlayStation PSN)
+If you want to use the default username, leave this blank, and it will load the platform name (steam username, PlayStation PSN)

 You can also override this using the [ChangeName](https://dev.epicgames.com/documentation/en-us/unreal-engine/BlueprintAPI/Game/ChangeName?application_version=5.4) node.